Example configuration.yaml entry lightwave: host: 192.168.1.2 lights: R1D3: name: Wall lights R1D4: name: Ceiling lights switches: R1D2: name: Tree socket R2D1: name: Radio socket R2D2: name: Light socket R2D3: name: Phone socket R2D4: name: Torch socket

-lightwave component links Home Assistant with your Lightwave WiFi link for controlling Lightwave lights and switches.
+lightwave integration links Home Assistant with your Lightwave WiFi link for controlling Lightwave lights and switches.

-This component uses the official API published by Lightwave on their website https://api.lightwaverf.com/.
+This integration uses the official API published by Lightwave on their website https://api.lightwaverf.com/.

 To add your Lightwave devices into your Home Assistant installation, add the following to your